yomogiu/gitrelease-cli/README.md

 # GitRelease CLI

+gitrelease-cli is an independent tool and is not affiliated with the Git project or Software Freedom Conservancy.

-A zero-dependency, functionally pure CLI for enterprise release management.
+It's a zero-dependency, functionally pure CLI for release management.

 ## Features